About the Project

 "Poor menstrual hygiene can cause physical health risks and has been linked to reproductive and urinary tract infections, according to UNICEF.
 It also stops people from reaching their full potential when they miss out on opportunities crucial to their growth.
 Young girls who do not receive an education are more likely to enter child marriages and experience an early pregnancy, malnourishment, domestic violence, and pregnancy complications as a result...Period shame has negative mental effects as well.
 It disempowers menstruators, causing them to feel embarrassed about a normal biological process."

-The ExtraVAGanza Project aims to make reusables easily accessible to all University of Arizona students, regardless of income and other factors.
+Period poverty is pervasive not only in the developing world, but also on U.S. soil and even occurs in the seemingly unlikely place of college campuses.
+The ExtraVAGanza Project aims to make reusables easily accessible to all University of Arizona students, regardless of income constraints and other factors.
 Beyond this, the ExtraVAGanza Project also recognizes that trans, non-binary and gender queer folks have traditionally been excluded from conversations about menstruation and have not been provided with equitable access to menstrual hygiene resources.
 In addition to offering the reusable products themselves, this project aims to reduce stigmas about menstruation and create welcoming spaces for all menstruators, regardless of gender identity.

 To learn more about period poverty, check out this helpful resource that Yoppie.com recently published, entitled "Period Poverty: What Is It & How Can We Help?"
 The guide provides education, an exploration of myths and taboos surrounding menstruation, and offers potential solutions to the problem of period poverty.